 My love for the cuisine was always there but sadly it had to take a back seat while we lived in Hawaii.
 Mexican food was not really prominent in the area and the places that tried to replicate it failed pretty miserably.

 Enchiladas were always a favorite entree of mine.
 I love the combination of flavors and how rolling everything up into a neat little package and covering it with sauce was so unique to anything else.
-The sauce is what sealed the deal and in all honesty, its really not that hard to make.

 For this recipe its helpful to have a mandolin to cut your zucchini into nearly paper thin slices.
 If you don’t have one, a very sharp knife will work to cut long slices but be careful!